 The Grade School and High School Division is learner-centered and constructive in approach helping the students to find or construct meaning from what they are doing through active learning experiences.
-It is committed to be a leading school recognized nationally and internationally for developing learners to become excellent in academics and values and who will be Movers of Society.
+It is committed to becoming a leading school recognized nationally and internationally for developing learners to become excellent in academics and values and who will be Movers of Society.

 The Senior High School or K-12 curriculum model of SISC is anchored on the 5Cs (Competence, Character, Collaboration, Creativity, and Commitment to Achieve).
 The sources of standards are the National Curriculum of United Kingdom for Mathematics, Applied Science and Social Living, and Global Education and Common Core State Standards of United States for English.

 CURRICULUM, LEARNING APPROACHES, AND METHODOLOGIES

 Understanding by Design (UBD)

 A learning framework that starts with a clear picture of designed results based on a “big idea” to ensure lasting education.

 Differentiated Curriculum, Instruction, and Assessment (DCIA)

 All students become lifelong learners.
 At the heart of DCIA is differentiation, a way of thinking about teaching and learning that recognizes Multiple Intelligence and Learning Styles.

 Positive Learning Environment (PLED)

 Order, propriety, and discipline inside and outside the classroom optimize the students’ learning.
 The seven (7) areas are: